California U-Haul Truck Accident Lawyers

 Evidence Needed In A U-Haul Truck Accident Case

-If you were involved in a truck accident with a U-Haul vehicle, collecting the right evidence is crucial for a successful claim.
+If you were involved in a truck accident with a U-Haul vehicle, collecting the right evidence is crucial for your claim.
 Here are the key pieces of evidence you should gather:

 - Medical Records — Immediate medical treatment is essential as it documents your injuries and the treatments received, which will be crucial for your claim.
 Make sure to keep records of all follow-up visits, treatments, and therapies related to the accident.